chidoriashi1990/convert-mp4-file/README.md

 # convert-mp4-file
-This is a script that converts the frame rate, height, and width of mp4 files.
+This is a script that converts the frame rate of mp4 files.

 ## Installation